kirbysayshi/idier/README.md

 moving /Users/drew/Projects/project01 -> /Users/drew/Projects/_Archive/project01
 ```

-By default, and "untouched" project is one unmodified for more than 180 days.
+By default, an "untouched" project is one unmodified for more than 180 days.
 This is configurable, along with other options:

 ```sh
 $ npx @kirbysayshi/idier